 Also unlike spoiler:Cameron, Lightning refuses to share the money with the contestants in the season, so that he can use the money to build a stadium just so he can practice for his career, that's right he keeps all of the prize money to himself, making every contestant in the season upset, especically Jo, who the most upset.

 Jo:(Confessional) I carried both of those maroons to the finale!
 Where's MY million dollars?
 What a ripoff!

-Futurama likes this trope and has had allusions to evil ruling for stretches of time in the future past.
+The show likes this trope, and it has had allusions to evil ruling for stretches of time in the future past.
 But a current continuity example has bitter, demented Nixon (yes, that Nixon) winning the presidential election at the last minute and storming into the White House in his giant robot body causing carnage and destruction to the tune of Hail to the Chief.